pfalcon/esp-open-sdk/README.md

 build a new SDK, run:

 ```
-$ make --directory sdk clean
+$ make clean
 $ git pull
 $ git submodule sync
 $ git submodule update --init
 ```

-If you don't issue `make --directory sdk clean` (which causes toolchain and SDK to be rebuilt from scratch on next `make`), you risk getting broken/inconsistent results.
+If you don't issue `make clean` (which causes toolchain and SDK to be rebuilt from scratch on next `make`), you risk getting broken/inconsistent results.